panchoVG/RiseOfLongevity-PNAS2021/README.md

 Supporting information for
 DEMOGRAPHIC PERSPECTIVES ON THE RISE OF LONGEVITY by
-James W. VAUPEL, Francisco VILLAVICENCIO, and Marie-Pier BERGERON-BOUCHER published at
+James W. VAUPEL, Francisco VILLAVICENCIO, and Marie-Pier BERGERON-BOUCHER, published at
-Proceedings of the National Academy of Sciences of USA (PNAS), 2021
+Proceedings of the National Academy of Sciences of USA (PNAS), 2021.

 This repository contains the following files and folders: